 Lift Cart

-A side photo of the custom forklift before making changes.
+Figure 1 - A side photo of the custom forklift before making changes.

-At Desktop Metal I had to solve an interference issue with a custom forklift.
+At Desktop Metal, I had to solve an interference issue with a custom forklift.
 This was my first major engineering challenge outside of school.
 I used beam deflection and bolt calculations to validate my design changes with analyses.
 With these analyses, I was able to verify that the structural safety factors were above two.
 Furthermore, I was able to back up my work during a design review in front of senior engineers.
-Plus after the design review, I developed my GD&T skills with technical drawings of parts.
+After the design review, I developed my GD&T skills with technical drawings of parts.

-First Time Using GD&T!
+First Time Using GD&T

 My first part had to lengthen the arms of the forklift without changing the existing parts.
 So, I designed a simple extension block out of aluminum.
 This was my first time practicing GD&T and applying technical drawing standards.

-My first technical drawing of a part I designed using GD&T drawing standards.
+Figure 2 - My first technical drawing of a part I designed using GD&T drawing standards.

-My technical drawing of a foot extension, done with manufacturability in mind.
+Figure 3 - My technical drawing of a foot extension, done with manufacturability in mind.

-We Need More GD&T!
+We Need More GD&T

 I then designed an extension for the forklift’s feet and created another technical drawing.
 My part’s drawing included more GD&T standards such as perpendicularity, true position, and datums.
 Furthermore, I designed with manufacturability in mind.
 So, I placed reference dimensions to make machining and inspection easy.
 I also analyzed tolerance placement to guarantee the part would fit with other components.